Datseris/bad-scientific-talk/README.md

 * While being in the middle of your talk you will occassionally see the chairperson raising his two fingers making a "V".
 This in no way means you have 2 minutes left!
 It means "Victory" because your talk is progressing so well.
 * Variations and stressing in voice intensity are only for poetry and do not fit the seriousness of a scientific talk.
 Go through your entire talk while maintaining a constant pitch and intensity level with your voice.
 * If you can do the entire talk without catching a breath, it's all the more impressive!
+* Every question after your talk is not really a question.
+It is an invitation for lengthy discussion.
+After starting to answer the specific question, start talking at length about other matters, and even deviate from the original question.
+Remember: the chairperson cannot stop you if you don't stop talking!

 ## Content
 ### Introduction
 * When giving a talk in an audience of experts in a field, always include the most basic introduction possible (e.g. introduce the wave-particle duality in a conference about string theory).
 Start your talk by saying "of course I don't have to show these slides in an audience of experts", but show each and every slide irrespectively.
 Starting with something the audience is familiar with will make you more approachable!
+* Do not fall into the common trap of putting your work into context with existing literature.
+This will give the impression that your work is not novel and people will think lowly of you!

 ### Equations
 * Have overly complicated equations in your slides.
 Claim that you can't explain these overly complicated equations, but then start explaining them any way.